jjfarrell/apoe-genotyper/README.md

 Two output files are generated:

-[output_prefix].tsv This file contains the sample genotypes in a tab delimited file.
+[output_prefix].tsv This file contains each sample's genotypes in a tab delimited file.
+Missing is specified with "."

 Column|Heading